User Guide for GEOPM Runtime

 CpuFreqGovernors=OnDemand,Performance

 For more on SLURM configuration, please see the slurm.conf manual.
 On non-SLURM systems, the scaling governor should still be manually set through some other mechanism to ensure proper GEOPM behavior.
-The following command will set the governor to performance:
+The following command will set the governor to userspace:

-echo performance | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor
+echo userspace | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor

 GEOPM Application Launch Wrapper

-The geopmlaunch command supports various underlying MPI application launchers as shown in the geopmlaunch(1) man page.
-If your system’s launch mechanism is not supported, then you must enforce affinity requirements, and all options to the GEOPM runtime must be passed through environment variables.
-Please consult the geopm(7) man page for documentation of the environment variables used by the GEOPM runtime that would otherwise be controlled by the wrapper script.
+If your system’s launch mechanism is not supported then options to the GEOPM runtime must be passed through environment variables and some features of the geopmlaunch command (such as process CPU affinity management) will not be available.
+Please consult the geopm(7) man page for documentation of the environment variables used by the GEOPM runtime that would otherwise be controlled by the wrapper script and see Profiling Applications without geopmlaunch for details.

 CPU Affinity Requirements